-Mesopotamian studies courses can be found in the LSA Course Guide under the subject "NEAREAST," while ancient Mesopotamian language courses can be found under the subject "NESLANG."
+Mesopotamian studies courses can be found in the LSA Course Guide under the subject "MIDEAST," while ancient Mesopotamian language courses can be found under the subject "MELANG."
 Please note that Mesopotamian studies course offerings vary by semester.
-Please contact the department at Near.Eastern.Studies@umich.edu with any questions.
+Please contact the department at firstname.lastname@example.org with any questions.